awsdocs/amazon-mq-developer-guide/doc_source/getting-started-rabbitmq.md

 1. On the **Select broker engine** page, choose **RabbitMQ**, and then choose **Next**\.

 1. On the **Select deployment mode** page, choose the **Deployment mode**, for example, **Cluster deployment**, and then choose **Next**\.
-   + A **single\-instance broker** is comprised of one broker in one Availability Zone\.
-The broker communicates with your application and with Amazon EBS\.
+   + A **single\-instance broker** is comprised of one broker in one Availability Zone behind a Network Load Balancer \(NLB\)\.
+The broker communicates with your application and with Amazon Elastic Block Store \(EBS\)\.
 Single\-instance brokers provide high throughput and lower latency\.
 For more information, see [Single\-instance broker](rabbitmq-broker-architecture-single-instance.md)\.
-   + A **RabbitMQ cluster deployment for high availability** is a logical grouping of three RabbitMQ broker nodes behind a Network Load Balancer \(NLB\), each sharing users, queues, and a distributed state across multiple Availability Zones \(AZ\)\.
+   + A **RabbitMQ cluster deployment for high availability** is a logical grouping of three RabbitMQ broker nodes behind a Network Load Balancer, each sharing users, queues, and a distributed state across multiple Availability Zones \(AZ\)\.
 For more information, see [Cluster deployment for high availability](rabbitmq-broker-architecture-cluster.md)\.

 1. On the **Configure settings** page, in the **Details** section, the following: